marvin-hansen/IB-gateway/README.md

     * Push to repo
     * Let cloud-build build, store, and deploy the container following each push.

-Local access to the gateway:
+## Localhost access to the gateway:

 > kubectl get services